 'If, due to the seriousness of the injuries, a total, absolute or severe permanent disability is likely to be subsequently recognised to the victim, the Ministry of the Interior may advance up to EUR 18,030.36 on account of the final subsidy.
 Furthermore, in cases of disabling injuries or temporary disability, the amounts corresponding to the periods of absence from work may be paid on a three-month basis.
-These advances shall be determined by multiplying the double of the [state base salary] in force when the injury occurred by the number of the days of inability to work.'
+These advances shall be determined by multiplying the double of the [state base salary] in force when the injury occurred by the number of the days of inability to work218.'

 The amounts resulting from their application function as minimum indemnities, which will be paid in the absence of a judgment that contains a pronouncement on civil liability, provided that the victims do not have children or other persons under their charge, and regardless of the level of income.
 The direct or indirect victims have the right for the State to pay them, on an extraordinary basis, the amount imposed by a final sentence to the perpetrators of civil liability for physical and/or moral damages or death, with the maximum limits.
+Extraordinary compensation shall be deducted from the amounts paid as ordinary compensation.